-The IBAC has a clear understanding of its obligations under the SD Act and maintains a very good process for managing surveillance device warrants files and operational registers.
-That no errors were detected in the warrant files or section 30K reports highlights the effectiveness of the process IBAC has established.
+The IBAC has shown a clear understanding of its obligations under the SD Act and maintains a very good process for managing surveillance device warrants files and operational registers.
+That no errors were detected in the warrant files or section 30K reports highlights the effectiveness of the continuous improvement processes that the IBAC has established.